-The Joint Commission's 2020 Ambulatory Health Care National Patient Safety Goals guide providers to maintain and communicate accurate patient medication information.
-Specifically, the section "Use Medicines Safely NPSG.03.06.01" states the following: "Record and pass along correct information about a patient's medicines.
-Find out what medicines the patient is taking.
-Compare those medicines to new medicines given to the patient.
-Give the patient written information about the medicines they need to take..
-Tell the patient it is important to bring their up-to-date list of medicines every time they visit a doctor."
+The Joint Commission's 2023 Ambulatory Health Care National Patient Safety Goals guide clinicians to maintain and communicate accurate patient medication information (2023).
+Specifically, the section NPSG.03.06.01 "Maintain and communicate accurate patient medication information" states the following: "Obtain and/or update information on the medications the patient is currently taking.
+This information is documented in a list or other format that is useful to those who manage medication.
+Compare the medication information the patient brought to the organization with the medications ordered for the patient by the organization in order to identify and resolve discrepancies."
 [1]